 Erected 2005 by Texas Historical Commission.
 (Marker Number 13201.)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 30° 29.086′ N, 97° 47.473′ W. Marker is in Austin, Texas, in Williamson County.
 Marker is on Staked Plains Blvd., on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Austin TX 78717, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Pond Springs Cemetery (approx. 1.2 miles away); Granite for the State Capitol (approx. 1.4 miles away); Cedar Park Cemetery (approx. 2.6 miles away); Champion Cemetery (approx. 2.8 miles away); Cypress School (approx. 3 miles away); Pond Springs Community and School (approx. 3.1 miles away); Cedar Park (approx. 3.1 miles away); Jollyville Community and School (approx. 3˝ miles away).
 Touch for a list and map of all markers in Austin.

 Credits.
 This page was last revised on July 5, 2018.
-This page originally submitted on June 24, 2018, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 68 times since then.
-Last updated on July 5, 2018, by Brian Anderson of Kingwood, Texas.
+It was originally submitted on June 24, 2018, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 152 times since then and 27 times this year.
+Last updated on July 5, 2018, by Brian Anderson of Atascocita, Texas.
 Photos: 1, 2. submitted on June 24, 2018, by Keith Peterson of Cedar Park, Texas. • Andrew Ruppenstein was the editor who published this page.